 Why PHE at King's?

-"The program's flexibility and the courses allowed me to focus on development issues in Sub-Saharan Africa, which definitely came in handy when what I learned in class and in books came to life during a six-month CIDA internship in The Gambia.
+The program's flexibility and the courses allowed me to focus on development issues in Sub-Saharan Africa, which definitely came in handy when what I learned in class and in books came to life during a six-month internship with Canadian International Development Agency (CIDA) in The Gambia.

 King's PHE professors and staff are committed to: